 - The container identifier string you pass to the

-NSFileManagerMUST include the team ID at the beginning of the string.
-As a convenience, if you pass
+NSFileManagermust include the team ID at the beginning of the string.
+As a convenience, you can pass

-NSFilePresenterprotocol) do not receive some of the messages that they’re supposed to receive, especially:
+NSFilePresenterprotocol—do not receive some of the messages that they are supposed to receive, including:

-relinquishPresentedItemToWriter:method and checking to see if the writer actually wrote when your file presenter reacquires.
+relinquishPresentedItemToWriter:method and check to see if the writer actually wrote when your file presenter reacquires the file.

-- While reporting a bug related to the iCloud storage interfaces, please include the logs collected during your debugging session.
+- If you report a bug related to the iCloud storage interfaces, please include the logs collected during your debugging session.
 To generate these logs, you must install a special debug profile on your device.The debug profile can be obtained from http://connect.apple.com.
 This profile enables the generation of debug logs that are needed to diagnose any problems using iCloud storage.
 The instructions to collect the logs are:

 - Install the profile.
-(The easiest way to do this is to mail it to yourself and open the attachment on their device.)
+(The easiest way to do this is to mail it to yourself and open the attachment on your device.)

 - Reproduce the bug.

 - Sync with iTunes to pull the logs off your device.